 How to Get Rich – Felix Dennis – 10/10

 To say I loved this book would be an understatement.
-I'm a bit of a quirky individual and9780091921668 find myself getting into kids books way too much.
+I'm a bit of a quirky individual and find myself getting into kids books way too much.
 So much so that I end up memorizing them and reciting them to my children.

 It's no wonder then that I loved Felix Dennis' How to Get Rich.
 Felix is a poet, he's eccentric and at the time of his death was worth hundreds of millions of pounds.
 What better way to learn from someone that you connect with that has lived an exceptional business life before you.